Jacqui87/person-management-extension/README.md

 #### 1. Codebase Refinement

-- Extracted role and department logic into dedicated backend and frontend modules (RoleService, DepartmentService, controllers).
-- Improved separation of concerns, simplified testing, and enhanced scalability.
+Separated role and department logic into dedicated backend and frontend modules, enhancing modularity, easing testing, and improving scalability.

 #### 2. Targeted Testing Improvements

-- Reorganized tests to align with new service boundaries.
-- Made tests more modular and maintainable by focusing on specific domain logic.
+Reorganized tests by service boundaries to increase modularity and maintainability, focusing on specific domain logic.

 #### 3. Frontend Performance Optimisation

-- Implemented lazy loading of key React components using React.lazy and Suspense.
+Implemented lazy loading for React components and integrated TanStack Query to optimize data fetching, caching, and reduce initial load times.
-- Reduced initial load time by deferring non-essential component loading.
-- Integrated **TanStack Query** for efficient, declarative data fetching, caching, and synchronization across the frontend.

 #### 4. English/Welsh Internationalisation

-- Added bilingual support via react-i18next for all UI labels and messages.
-- Users can select preferred language; translation keys are well-organized by domain.
+Added bilingual UI support with react-i18next, enabling users to select their language with well-structured translation keys.

 #### 5. Clearable Search & Autocomplete Dropdowns

-- Enhanced filtering UI with clearable search inputs and MUI Autocomplete for roles and departments.
+Improved filter UI by adding clearable inputs and MUI Autocomplete components for roles and departments, enhancing UX and accessibility.
-- Improved user experience, accessibility, and integrated translation support.

 #### 6. ESLint Integration

-- Added ESLint with TypeScript-specific rules to enforce code quality and consistency.
-- Improved developer experience with better linting feedback during development.
+Configured ESLint with TypeScript rules to enforce code quality, providing better developer feedback during development.

+#### 7. API Improvements

+Updated backend API to use PATCH with JSON Patch for partial updates instead of PUT, sending minimal change payloads.
+Frontend was adapted to generate and send JSON Patch documents with proper headers, improving efficiency and accurately reflecting partial updates.

 ---